sandyjmacdonald/sandyjmacdonald.github.io/_posts/2021-12-28-setting-up-influxdb-and-grafana-on-the-raspberry-pi-4.md

 humidity, pressure, and light level indoors in our living room and bedroom.
-Another Raspberry Pi Zero W with a Pimoroni Enviro+ board and PMS5003 particulate matter sensor outside our front door collect the same four variables plus PM2.5 and PM10 particulate (air quality) readings (and three different gas readings; more on that later...)
+Another Raspberry Pi Zero W with a Pimoroni Enviro+ board and PMS5003 particulate matter sensor outside our front door collect the same four variables plus PM2.5 and PM10 particulate (air quality) readings.
 A final Raspberry Pi Zero W with Pimoroni Weather HAT collects additional rainfall measurements, wind speed, and wind direction.

 A Raspberry Pi 4 runs the InfluxDB database and Grafana frontend and also runs nightly backups that get sent to a folder in my Dropbox.